-Think of Flight Brigade as a family as much as a band and you start to understand the chemistry between them.
-Think of their songs as epic stories to which each member is essential and you begin to grasp what makes their music so powerful.
+Think of Flight Brigade as a family and you start to understand the chemistry between them.
+Consider their songs as epic stories to which each member is essential, and you begin to grasp what makes their music so powerful.
 Watch them perform and you can’t fail to be struck by the special bond they share.

-Members Ollie, Thomas and Dorry also compose for film, adverts and TV, an expanding side project that has a commission for ITV, an advert for NBC in the US, and independent films such as the upcoming 'Learning the Ropes' narrated by Ray Winstone.
+Members Ollie, Thomas and Dorry also compose for film, adverts and TV.
+Their expanding side project has seen a commission for ITV, an advert for NBC in the states, and independent films such as the upcoming 'Learning the Ropes' narrated by Ray Winstone.

 "A direct, driving sound, one that bears comparison to Arcade Fire but also has the crunch of Twin Atlantic.
 New single ‘Hurricane Season’ boasts an orchestral swell, while the songwriting has a real punch to it." – Clash Music Mag

 "smack-bang into that global radio-friendly crossover territory usually inhabited by Imagine Dragons and The Killers." – Record of the Day